betaflight/betaflight/docs/Battery.md

 The current meter may need to be configured so that the value read at the ADC input matches actual current draw.
 Just like you need a voltmeter to correctly calibrate your voltage reading you also need an ammeter to calibrate your current sensor.

-Use the following settings to adjust calibrtion.
+Use the following settings to adjust calibration.

 `current_meter_scale`
 `current_meter_offset`